TheLucasSchwarz/TweetCollector2023/README.md

 To use this template, download the Tweets_Collector_2023-Folder.
 Then open the Tweets_Collector_2023_main.R-File and follow the instructions step-by-step.

 ### Who are you?
-My name is Lucas Schwarz, and I’m a master’s student in Empirical Democracy Studies at the University of Mainz with a B.A. in Political Science.
+My name is Lucas Schwarz, and I’m a master student in Empirical Democracy Studies at the University of Mainz with a B.A. in Political Science.
 I'm interested in Political Communication, Political Sociology, and many fields related to Politics and Internet.
 I'm a Stata user who is learning R right now.

 ### Your knowledge is welcome!